uwescience/old_xstate/README.md

-# xGUESS: eXpression of Gene Under- and ovEr-tranScription States
+# xguess: eXpression of Gene Under- and ovEr-tranScription States
 Analysis of expression data for state identification, state characterization, and state assignment.

 ## Usage Notes